Skip to content

 bash

-# List all configurations
+# List all configuration

 codebuddy config list

-# Get specific configuration value
+# Get a specific configuration value

 codebuddy config get model